Netflix/metaflow/README.md

 * Chat with us on: http://chat.metaflow.org

 ## Contributing

 We welcome contributions to Metaflow.
 Please see our [contribution guide](https://docs.metaflow.org/introduction/contributing-to-metaflow) for more details.

+### Code style

+We use [black](https://black.readthedocs.io/en/stable/) as a code formatter.
+The easiest way to ensure your commits are always formatted with the correct version of `black` it is to use [pre-commit](https://pre-commit.com/): install it and then run `pre-commit install` once in your local copy of the repo.